Multi-Channel Attribution: An Easy Guide for Merchants (2025)

 Multi-channel attribution helps businesses understand which marketing efforts drive conversions.
 However, several challenges can make it difficult to implement effectively.
 Here’s how to address them:

-1. Misattribution of conversions
+1. Misattribution of Conversions

 One of the biggest challenges is incorrectly crediting a conversion to the wrong marketing channel.
 Here's an example of how misattribution can happen: